Net Revenue Management (NRM): How the Five Commercial Levers Add Up to One Number

 NRM as the Unifying Framework

-1. Net, not gross: Every metric, target, and analysis is expressed in net terms -- after all trade investments.
-Gross revenue is treated as an intermediate calculation, not an objective.
-A brand that grows gross revenue 5% through pricing but gives back 4% in incremental trade spend has achieved 1% NRM growth, not 5%.
+Every metric, target, and analysis is stated in net terms, after all trade investment.
+Gross revenue is a step on the way, not the goal.
+Grow gross 5% through pricing but give back 4% in extra trade spend and you grew net by 1%, not 5%.

-3. Integrated, not functional: NRM does not optimize pricing OR promotions OR mix -- it optimizes the combination.
-The NRM team owns the cross-lever view and ensures that functional decisions are coherent.
-This integration is what distinguishes NRM from traditional commercial management.
+NRM does not optimise pricing or promotions or mix in isolation, it optimises the combination.
+The NRM team owns the cross-lever view and keeps the functional calls coherent.
+That integration is the whole difference from traditional commercial management.

-- Annual: Set the pricing architecture, pack strategy, and trade investment framework
+- Annual: set the pricing architecture, pack strategy, and trade-investment frame

-- Quarterly: Review cross-lever performance, adjust promotional calendars, update mix targets
+- Quarterly: review cross-lever performance, adjust the promotional calendar, update mix targets

-- Continuous: Support customer negotiations with integrated P&L models, evaluate innovation for mix impact
+- Continuous: support customer negotiations with integrated Profit and Loss (P&L) models, and judge innovation on its mix impact

 NRM as a Career and Capability

-2. Cross-functional credibility: The NRM director must earn the trust of marketing (pricing decisions), sales (trade term decisions), finance (margin delivery), and supply chain (cost management).
-This requires understanding each function's perspective and demonstrating how integrated management creates value for all of them.
+The NRM director has to earn trust from marketing (pricing), sales (trade terms), finance (margin delivery), and supply chain (cost).
+That means understanding each function's world and showing how integrated management pays off for all of them.

-3. Commercial judgment: The most important NRM skill is not analytical -- it is knowing which analytical answer is actually implementable in the market.
-A model may recommend a 7% price increase, but if that crosses a critical psychological threshold ($4.99 to $5.29), the real recommendation might be 5% with pack size optimization to capture the remaining value.
+The most important NRM skill is not analytical, it is knowing which analytical answer is actually implementable.
+A model might say take 7%, but if that crosses a psychological threshold (the jump from $4.99 to $5.29), the real call might be 5% plus a pack adjustment to capture the rest.

-5. T-shaped expertise: The best NRM professionals develop deep expertise in one lever (pricing, TPO, or PPA) and broad understanding across all five.
-This combination of depth and breadth is what makes NRM uniquely valuable -- and uniquely rewarding as a career in FMCG commercial strategy.
+The best NRM people go deep on one lever (pricing, TPO, or PPA) and stay broad across all five.
+That mix of depth and breadth is what makes the role valuable, and one of the most rewarding careers in commercial strategy.

 Continue exploring